awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 ### Object Tagging and Cross\-Region Replication \(CRR\)<a name="tagging-and-crr"></a>

 If you configured cross\-region replication \(CRR\) on your bucket, Amazon S3 replicates tags, provided you grant S3 permission to read the tags\.
 For more information, see [Setting Up Cross\-Region Replication](crr-how-setup.md)\.

-### Object Tagging and Multipart Upload<a name="tagging-and-mpu"></a>

-When you create objects using the multipart upload API operation, you can add tags to an object only after you complete the multipart upload \(that is, after the object is created\)\.
-You can then use the PUT Object tagging API operation to add tags to the existing object\.

 ### Object Tagging and Access Control Policies<a name="tagging-and-policies"></a>